 - Stir the date mixture into the bowl of dry ingredients until all of the dry ingredients disappear.
 Stir in the raisins and walnuts (if using).

-- To get the most uniformly sized cookies, use a 1 tablespoon cookie scoop (or you can use a soup spoon).
-Place 8 or 9 scoops of cookie dough onto the baking sheet.
+- To get the most uniformly sized cookies, use a 1-tablespoon cookie scoop (or you can use a soup spoon).
+Place 9 scoops of cookie dough onto the baking sheet.
 These cookies will not spread out during baking, so using your fingers, press each scoop down until it looks like an already baked cookie (about 2½ inches wide).
 I like to push 2 to 3 raisins into the top of each cookie at this point.

-- Bake for 13 minutes.
+- Bake for 13 to 14 minutes, or until just starting to brown (or leave in longer if you want cookies that aren't as moist and soft).
 Remove from the oven and after 5 minutes, transfer to a cooling rack.
-Repeat steps 6 and 7 with the remaining cookie dough.

 Almond butter is sold near the peanut butter, and will ideally be made of 100% raw (not roasted) almonds with no added salt, oil, or sugar.
 The price is higher for raw, but I like the taste better.